swimlane/swimlane-python/docs/examples/client.rst

 Underlying connection session will be reused, authentication will be handled automatically, and all default request configurations will be applied as normal if not provided explicitly.

-All provided keyword arguments will be passed to the underlying :meth:`requests.Session.request` call.
+All provided keyword arguments will be passed to the underlying ``requests.Session.request`` call.

 .. note::

-    Any 400/500 responses will raise :class:`requests.HTTPError` automatically after Max Retry attempts are exceeded.
+    Any 400/500 responses will raise ``requests.HTTPError`` automatically after Max Retry attempts are exceeded.

 Request Timeouts